 - Post-surgical rehabilitation

-What Insight Can Be Gained From a Video Analysis?
+What Insight Can Be Gained From a Gait Analysis?

 By analyzing how you move while you run, your physical therapist can provide you with insight into: